Isle of Man: Geography

-The Isle of Man is an island located in the middle of the northern Irish Sea, almost equidistant from England to the east, Northern Ireland to the west, and Scotland (closest) to the north; while Wales to the south is almost the distance of the Republic of Ireland to the southwest.
+The Isle of Man is an island located in the middle of the northern Irish Sea, almost equidistant from England to the east, Northern Ireland to the west and Scotland (closest) to the north, while Wales to the south is almost the distance of the Republic of Ireland to the southwest.
 It is 52 km long and, at its widest point, 22 km wide.
 It has an area of around 572 km2.
-Besides the island of Mann itself, the political unit of the Isle of Man includes some nearby small islands: the seasonally inhabited Calf of Man, Chicken Rock (on which stands an unstaffed lighthouse), St Patrick's Isle and St Michael's Isle.
+Besides the island of Man itself, the political unit of the Isle of Man includes some nearby small islands: the seasonally inhabited Calf of Man, Chicken Rock (on which stands an unstaffed lighthouse), St Patrick's Isle and St Michael's Isle.
 The last two of these are connected to the main island by permanent roads/causeways.

 Ranges of hills in the north and south are separated by a central valley.
 The northern plain, by contrast, is relatively flat, consisting mainly of deposits from glacial advances from western Scotland during colder times.
 There are more recently deposited shingle beaches at the northernmost point, the Point of Ayre.
 The island has one mountain higher than 600 m, Snaefell, with a height of 620 m.
-According to an old saying, from the summit one can see six kingdoms: those of Mann, Scotland, England, Ireland, Wales, and Heaven.
+According to an old saying, from the summit one can see six kingdoms: those of Man, Scotland, England, Ireland, Wales and Heaven.
 Some versions add a seventh kingdom, that of the sea, or Neptune.